jerome-urbain/SotMUS25/02_postgis.md

 ### <span style="color:darkblue">SQL client<span>

-To interact with your database, I recommend 3 clients applications with GUI and SQL editor: DBeaver, pgAdmin or QGIS.
-You will need at least __one of them__.
+To interact with your database, I recommend 3 differents applications with GUI and embedded SQL editor: _DBeaver_, _pgAdmin_ or _QGIS_.
+To go finish this workshop, you will need at least __one of them__.
 You could also run SQL command in _psql_ command line tool but it is less user friendly in this learning context.

-#### <span style="color:darkblue">DBeaver community edition<span>
+#### <span style="color:darkblue">DBeaver community edition (CE)<span>
 > DBeaver Community is a free cross-platform database tool for developers, database administrators, analysts, and everyone working with data.
 It supports all popular SQL databases like MySQL, MariaDB, PostgreSQL, SQLite, Apache Family, and more.

-DBeaver _community edition_ is the software we recommend to run SQL queries during this workshop.
+DBeaver _community edition_ is the software I recommend to run SQL queries during this workshop.
 To install it, you can follow the instructions on their official website: https://dbeaver.io/download/

 To create your first PostgreSQL connexion you can follow the documentation: https://dbeaver.com/2022/03/03/how-to-create-database-connection-in-dbeaver/ .